section9-lab/section9-lab/README.md

 ### Hi there 👋
 <img align='right' src="https://github-readme-stats.vercel.app/api?username=section9-lab&count_private=true&show_icons=true" width="380">

-- 🌱  Planning to do a project that can query second-level subdomains.
+- 🌱  Planning to do a project that can query subdomains.
 - 📚  Reading 《How to Develop a Compiler》.
 - 🍉  Building a blog system based on github pages.
 - ☕️  Feel free to reach me to talk about anything.